623rd Air Control Squadron: The Pacific Pivot

 In January 2019, PACAF procured and delivered a new C2 system, called the Theater Operationally Resilient Command and Control (TORCC).
 The TORCC system is a data fusion engine combining Tactical Display Framework (TDF), Battlespace Command and Control Center (BC3), and a virtual Air Defense Systems Integrator (ADSI).
-This C2 system allows the 623 ACS to truly be fast, light, and lethal in support of a vast array of mission types including Multi-Domain Command and Control, Humanitarian Assistance and Disaster Response, contingencies, and providing peace and stability within the USINDOPACOM AOR.
+This C2 system improves the 623 ACS speed, light, and its ability to support different mission types including Multi-Domain Command and Control, Humanitarian Assistance and Disaster Response, contingencies.
 The system will enable deployed operations and allow tactical datalink and sensor information to be ingested and fused.

 Awards won by unit members include three time William Tell, Lt Col William W. "Dad" Friend Trophy, 1982, 1984 and 1986.
 PACAF's first-ever Command and Control Warrior of the Year award in 1996, PACAF Enlisted Weapons Director of the Year in 1997, PACAF Command and Control Battle Management Operator of the Year - Airmen Category 2012, Headquarters' Air Force Command & Control Battle Management Operator of the Year - NCO Category 2013 (SSgt William Gulley), PACAF's Command and Control Battle Management Operator of the Year - Officer Category 2013 (Capt Shannon Greene), PACAF's C2 Crew of the Year 2014, PACAF's C2 Crew of the Year 2016 and Headquarters' Air Force Command & Control Battle Management Operator of the Year - Officer Category 2016 (Capt Alison Cruise).
 The 623d has earned two service streamers: The World War II Asia-Pacific Theater and the Korean Theater.
 Decorations include eleven Air Force Outstanding Unit Awards and the Republic of Vietnam Gallantry Cross with Palm.

 The 623d ACS is currently assigned to the 18th Operations Group, Kadena AB and supports bilateral air operations through weapons control, battle staff, and liaison functions between the Japan Air Defense Command and the Commander, 5th Air Force.
 Based out of Kadena Air Base, the 623d remains ready to integrate USAF, joint, and bilateral combat aerospace operations and defend United States and Japanese mutual interests in the Pacific region.
 The 623d ACS maintains system expertise on an indigenous primary command and control system at Naha Air Base, Kasuga Air Base and Iruma Air Base.
 The TCOT may deploy to other sites within the PACOM AOR to provide host nation liaison and command and control.